 We understand that the financial pressures faced by families today make publicly subsidized educational programs very attractive.
 While we believe that parents have the right to choose whatever form of education they wish for their children, defending parents who are educating their children via a charter school or public school independent study program does not fall within our mission.
 For a fuller explanation of HSLDA’s position on this matter, please read our issue analysis here.

 Families who need assistance with affording homeschooling materials may apply for a curriculum grant from the Home School Foundation.

 - Can I join if I already have legal problems concerning my homeschooling?

 We encourage you to apply for HSLDA membership even if you are experiencing legal problems.
 While we cannot guarantee that we will be able to accept your application, we would like to help you if possible.
 Please submit a membership application, and the HSLDA Legal Department will review it carefully.
 If your application cannot be approved, we will return your payment (rush fees cannot be refunded) and send you a letter of explanation.

 HSLDA reserves the right not to approve any membership application.
 We also reserve the right to revoke membership if any information has been misrepresented.

 - Can I join HSLDA if I’m not currently homeschooling?

 Yes.
 Membership is open to most families—even if you have no children, young children, or older ones who have left the nest.
-Our only exception is if all of a family’s compulsory-attendance-age children are enrolled in a public school, charter school, or public ISP and the family is not planning to homeschool any of them.
+Our only exception is if all of a family’s school-age children are enrolled full-time in a public school program and the family is not planning to homeschool any of them.

-To apply online, download an application, or make an online request for an application, click here.
+To apply online or download an application, click here.
 You may also request an application by calling 540-338-5600.